Best Monthly Apartments in Tokyo with Easy Airport Access (Haneda & Narita Guide)

 Renting a monthly apartment in Tokyo doesn’t have to be difficult.
 By choosing the right area, preparing the necessary documents, and working with a foreigner-friendly agency, you can find a comfortable place to call home—even if it’s just for a few months.

 Monthly apartments are usually booked without viewing, and early reservations can save you up to 60%.
+With local support, you’ll get better options, better prices, and a smoother start in Tokyo.

 Tokyo Monthly Apartments vs Airbnb vs Hotels: The Best Option for Long-Term Stay for Foreigners